KX-1126/myPyLox/README.md

 * [ ] Classes
 * [ ] Inheritance

-Thanks for [this project](https://github.com/MtScience/PyLox) when i had trouble implementating Lox it in Python.
+Thanks for [this project](https://github.com/MtScience/PyLox) when I had trouble implementing Lox in Python.